Port Freeport believes in the importance of preserving the environment.

-Port Freeport aspires to be a positive influence and demonstrate responsible in terms of how its activities impact the environment.
+Port Freeport aspires to be a positive influence and demonstrate responsibility in terms of how its activities impact the environment.
 This means we will continue to formulate new ideas and methods whose direct influence on the environment will be at a minimum.

 Barge shipping has a CO2 emissions factor of 16.41 grams per ton mile compared to 171.83 for trucks

 Barges move one ton of cargo 576 miles per gallon of fuel.
 Rail car moves the same cargo 413 miles and trucks only 155 miles.

 Port Freeport is fully committed to conducting Port activities in a proactive manner that is protective of the environment, through management and staff commitment, public outreach and regulatory compliance.

 Port Freeport’s Port Commission, Management and staff are committed to the protection of all aspects of the environment, while applying the principles of continuous improvement.

 The Port is committed to providing public outreach and leadership on environmental issues.
 The Port will make this policy available to its staff, tenants, customers, vendors, and the community.